bentocorp/nodejs/README.md

 cp myconfig.rb.DIST myconfig.rb
 ```

 Node also needs additional usernames and passwords to start.
-Those are stored in a file called `private-NO-COMMIT.js` and is not on Github.
-You will need to get this file from another developer and securely copy it to the project's root directory. **Do not commit this file to Github either!** To make sure you don't accidentally commit `myconfig.rb` and `private-NO-COMMIT.js`, add these files to your `.gitignore`.
+Those are stored in a file called `private.js` and is not on Github.
+Its template is private.js.DIST.
+You will need to get this file from another developer and securely copy it to the project's root directory. **Do not commit this file to Github either!** To make sure you don't accidentally commit `myconfig.rb` and `private.js`, are in the `.gitignore`.

 Then to deploy (for example, to all dev hosts) execute the following command in the root directory